totalhack/zillion/README.md

 Primer
 ------

-The following is meant to give a very quick overview.
+The following is meant to give a quick overview.
 Please also see the [docs](https://zillion.readthedocs.io/en/latest/) for more details, or skip below for some examples.
-If you have no idea what the primer is talking about, maybe look at the examples first and take away this main concept: `Zillion` writes SQL for you and makes your data accessible through a very simple API.
+If you have no idea what the primer is talking about, or just don't care that much about the theory behind it, maybe look at the examples first and take away this main concept: `Zillion` writes SQL for you and makes your data accessible through a very simple API.

 <a name="theory"></a>
 ### Theory